AB-Ares/Displacement_strain_planet/docs/_build/html/_sources/index.rst.txt

 * Compute Legendre polynomial first and second order derivatives.

 In addition to these functions, an example script is provided that will solve for the moho-relief on Mars and estimate the principal strains on the planet as a function of the input elastic thickness.
-A jupyter notebook is also added with more information on estimating the crustal thickness of Mars, assuming Airy or Pratt isostasy, the displacement due to a mantle plume underneath Tharsis or due to internal loading in phase with the surface topography.
+A jupyter notebook is also added with more information on estimating the moho relief on Mars, assuming Airy or Pratt isostasy, the displacement due to a mantle plume underneath Tharsis or due to internal loading in phase with the surface topography.